This is an overview of all the course options that our exchange students can apply for in the academic year 2017/2018.

 Completion of the NOR-INTRO course is awarded with 7.5 ECTS credits, and most students will be able to combine this with their other courses.

-As a new exchange student, you must apply for the Short Introductory Course at Søknadsweb in your application for exchange, along with your other courses.
-This means that the final deadline to apply for this specific course is 1 May/15 October.
+As a new exchange student, you must apply for Norwegian language courses at Søknadsweb in your application for exchange, along with your other courses.
+This means that the final deadline to apply for Norwegian language courses is 1 May/ 15 October.